 The sole uniform provider for all HCDSB schools is currently McCarthy Uniforms.

-A school uniform assistance program is in place at St. Ignatius of Loyola to ensure that discreet and confidential financial assistance is available for families.
+A school uniform assistance program is in place at Christ the King to ensure that discreet and confidential financial assistance is available for families.
 To access this assistance, please see the School Principal.

 The HCDSB recognizes that in accordance with the Ontario Human Rights Code and our school board’s Equity and Inclusive Education Policy and Procedure, there may be certain religious communities or cultural groups in schools that may require specific items of dress or accommodations with reference to the school uniform.
 Religious and cultural attire that will be reasonably accommodated in our school includes, but is not limited to: head covering items (such as durags and other head coverings that may be required to support the care and maintenance for some Black/African textured hair), long sleeves or loose garments, religious symbols and items of ceremonial dress.